projetmbc-tools/for-dev/justcode/contribute/api/README.md

 > All the contributions will necessarily be licensed under a *"GNU GENERAL PUBLIC LICENSE - Version 3"* license.

-> The translations made are in the `contribute` folder which has the following structure (the `doc` folder is not of interest here).
+> The contributions made are in the `contribute` folder which has the following structure (the `doc` folder is not of interest here).

     + contribute
         + api